prona-p4-learning-platform/learn-sdn-hub/README.md

 npm run start
 ```

 A web browser will open automatically leading you to the login in the frontend.
-If you use the demo authentication provider, you can use user "test123" and password "test123".
+If you use the demo authentication provider, you can use user "p4" and password "p4".

+## Configure assignments, editable files, lab sheets, SSH consoles etc.

 Configuration changes regarding assignments etc. need to be done in backend/src/Configuration.ts.
 Assignment lab sheets need to be stored in backend/src/assigments.

-## Run the environment using OpenStack ([OpenStackProvider.ts](https://github.com/prona-p4-learning-platform/learn-sdn-hub/blob/master/backend/src/providers/OpenStackProvider.ts))
+## Using MongoDB as authentication provider

 t.b.d. (to be documented ;))